theloniustrout/danstore/README.md

+The reference designs will focus on support systems for the VESC electric motor driver & power conversion software.

 80% of all energy used on the planet goes to spinning electrical motors.

-The majority of these are subpar in efficiency; & developing nations are bringing more online exponentially.
+The majority of these are subpar in efficiency; & developing nations are bringing more online exponentially with a bias toward inexpensive systems.

-Price is the barrier to entry for light industrial development of village centers & cottage industry.
 The best of the best quality brushless drives,are now availble for the cost of the PCB & BOM.
-Therefore, getting the best systems into builders hands brings the heart of mechanical industrial processes to the status of a commodity, circumventing the inefficiencies of a gradual upgrades as villages develop.
+Therefore, getting the best systems into builders hands brings the heart of mechanical industrial processes to the status of a commodity, circumventing the inefficiencies of a gradual upgrades.

-While the focus is the highest quality industrial grade processes; the prices, openness, architecture, applicability, & efficiency remain optimal & best of class due to the open architecture.

-Cash poor villages, therefore, do not need to build on low efficiency systems; you can start at the top for the same price--analogous to the commonidfication of Linux machines.

 Economically, the intention is to catalyze distributed ownership of manufacturing to compete with centralized displacement of workers via AI,robotics, & end-user consumption of leased product marketing.

-All products are scalable from single family to village-sized or larger & are intended to outperform modern western industry standards, E.g. by utilizing FOC drives with Python interconnects as the default solution.
+All products are scalable from single family to village-sized or larger & are intended to outperform modern western industry standards, E.g. by utilizing FOC drives with Python interfacing as the default solution.

 <br><br>